lvgl/lvgl/docs/intro/introduction.rst

 Where can I ask questions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can ask questions in the forum: `https://forum.lvgl.io/ <https://forum.lvgl.io/>`_.
+You can ask questions in the forum: `https://forum.lvgl.io/ <forum_>`_.

 We use `GitHub issues <https://github.com/lvgl/lvgl/issues>`_ for development related discussion.
 You should use them only if your question or issue is tightly related to the development of the library.

-Before posting a question, please read this FAQ section since you might find answer to your issue here too.
+Before posting a question, please read this FAQ section since you might find the answer to your issue here as well.

 Is my MCU/hardware supported?